 WM was down 25.22% for the day and down another 73.37% in after hours trading.
 Exactly when was the news released regarding the WM seizure?
-Once again, although I have been unable to conclusively confirm the exact time of the official announcement of the seizure, I am confident it occurred after extended hours trading had ceased, as this is standard procedure.
-To date, I have found no evidence that the announcement was made prior to this time.

 I had been warning investors about a WM collapse for months, but only based upon the price performance.
 Fundamentally, all publicly released information (including statements of WM) led investors to think that the bank was safely funded through at least the rest of 2008.
 Based on what I have seen, it appears there was some uniform effort to take WM out.
 At the very least, I am certain insider trading took place.